dumlutimuralp/antrea-packet-walks/part_b/README.md

 Since the flow came from the antrea-gw0 interface, the flow matches the <b>first</b> flow entry in this table.
 The source IP of the current flow, which is coming from antrea-gw0 interface, is the backendsvc service IP, hence spoofguard does not do any checks in this instance.
 The only action specified in the first flow entry is handing the flow over to Table 30 (actions=goto_table:30).
 So next stop is Table 30.

 **Note :** Spoofguard does not do any checks for IP packets on the antrea-gw0 port.
 However it still checks the ARP flows on that port.
 The second flow entry in the table is used for that purpose.
-It basically checks the ARP flows sent by the antrea-gw0 interface to the local pods running on Worker1 node.
+It basically checks the ARP requests/replies sent by the antrea-gw0 interface.

 ## 7.3 ConntrackTable Table #30